emiltj/cds-visual-exam/assignment_5/README.md

 I have tried to as accessible and user-friendly as possible.
 This has been attempted by the use of:
 * Smaller functions.
 These are intended to solve the sub-tasks of the assignment.
 This is meant to improve readability of the script, as well as simplifying the use of the script.
 * Information prints.
 Information is printed to the terminal to allow the user to know what is being processed in the background
 * Argparsing.
-Arguments that let the user determine the behaviour and paths of the script (see "Optional arguments" section for more information)
+Arguments that let the user determine the behaviour and paths of the script (see <a href="#optional-arguments">"Optional arguments"</a> section for more information)

 <!-- RESULTS AND DISCUSSION -->